Storm Isaac moves near Puerto Rico, seen becoming hurricane

 Isaac is forecast to approach Florida on Monday as a Category 1 hurricane, the lowest on the five-step Saffir-Simpson scale, but some computer models show it may swing farther west into the Gulf of Mexico.
 "Significant uncertainty remains about the threat Isaac poses to Florida," the U.S. National Hurricane Center said.

-It said Isaac was centered about 165 miles south of San Juan, Puerto Rico, on Thursday afternoon and was moving westward at 15 miles per hour.
+It said Isaac was centered about 165 miles (255 km) south of San Juan, Puerto Rico, on Thursday afternoon and was moving westward at 15 miles per hour (24 kph).

 "The structure of Isaac suggests that only slow strengthening is likely.
 However, environmental conditions are favorable for rapid intensification, which could occur if the cyclone develops a well-defined inner core," the NHC said.